NilssonOpel/SIMuR/README.md

 https://docs.microsoft.com/en-us/visualstudio/debugger/general-debugging-options-dialog-box?view=vs-2019

 *There is an issue with Win10 that JIT debugging is by default disabled.
-Since the test program have a crash, this has to be enabled.
+Since the test program have a crash, JIT debugging has to be enabled.
 The crash is to get into the debugger and to show that the debugger can pick up the remote sources*.

 To enable JIT debugging please take a look at